 1 cubanelle pepper, stems cut off, seeds discarded, cut in 4 pieces

 Mix all the kofte ingredients using your hands in a large bowl.
 Divide it in 12 pieces and give each a long shape, as shown in the picture.
 Pour the liquid oil in a frying pan and heat it up.
 Place the flour on a plate and roll each Kofte in it.
 Fry the Kofte evenly for about 3-4 minutes.
 Afterwards, place them on a paper towel to soak up extra oil.
 Arrange in a casserole dish.

 To prepare the sauce, place all the sauce ingredients in a small pot.
-Cook for about 3-4 minutes over medium heat.
+Cook for about 3-4 minutes at medium heat.
 Pour the sauce all over the Koftes.
 Season with oregano and arrange cubanelle peppers on top.

 Preheat the oven to 375 F (180 C).
 Place the dish on the middle rack of the oven.
 Cook for about 30 minutes.
 My mum always served one of Izmir's best known Turkish recipes with home-made French Fries.
 I do the same and they go very well together:)

 Turkish Style French Fries

 4 medium size white potatoes, peeled, sliced however you like

 Fill medium sized plastic bowl halfway with water and add 1 tbsp salt in it.
 Soak the potato slices in it for about 20 minutes.
 Heat up the liquid oil in a frying pan.
 Drain the potatoes, but don't rinse them and dry with a paper towel.
 When the oil heats up, fry the potatoes until golden brown.
 Afterwards, place on a paper towel to soak up any extra oil.
 Serve while still warm.